opengisch/QField-docs/documentation/reference/qfieldcloud/projects.en.md

 ## Files

 Files are the skeleton on which QFieldCloud project works.
-To make a QFieldCloud project alive you need to upload at least a single QGIS project file in the `.qgs` or `.qgz` file format.
-All geospatial files need to be uploaded with the same relative paths as on your computer.
-If external SVG or raster symbology is used, you need to upload these files too.
+To make a QFieldCloud project alive you need to upload at least a single QGIS project file in the `.qgs` or `.qgz` file formats.
+All geospatial files must be uploaded using the same relative paths as on your computer.
+If external SVG or raster symbology is used, you must to upload the corresponding files too.

 !!! note
-    QFieldCloud does not support projects stored in a GeoPackage (`.gpkg`) files.
+    QFieldCloud does not support projects stored in a GeoPackage (`.gpkg`) files (but you can still use GeoPackage files to store datasets for your project).

 A typical file structure of a QGIS file might look something like this:
 ```